Meth Addiction Treatment

 Following detox, patients will continue their recovery in an addiction treatment rehab center.
 Successful treatment will include a combination of individual and group therapies with the goal of finding the underlying causes of use.

-At Inspire Malibu, we offer a complete and comprehensive detox and treatment program for users with an addiction to meth, as well as a combination or meth and other substances, such as heroin and opioids.
+At Inspire Malibu, we offer a complete and comprehensive detox and treatment program for users with a meth addiction and a combination of meth and other substances, such as heroin and opioids.

 Not all treatment centers provide detox AND treatment, but our program is unique in that it offers both within the same program, supervised by board-certified addiction specialists.

-Some of the treatment therapies we use in our non 12 step treatment facility include:
+Some of the therapies we use in our meth addiction treatment facility include:

-Meth addiction can be extremely difficult overcome, especially alone, but with professional help and management, successful recovery is possible for everyone.
+Meth addiction can be challenging to overcome, especially alone, but with professional help and management, successful recovery is possible for everyone.